CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

 #### Upload the container to Allas / SD Connect

-Then we upload these two files to Allas.
+Then we upload these two files to Allas/SD Connect.
 In this example we use project _2012345_.

 ```text
 module load allas